naveens33/java_tutorial_2021/src/constructor/constructor_destructor.md

     }
 }
 ```

+**Default and Parameterized Constructors**

+* Default constructor has no parameters and is provided by Java if no constructor is defined in the class.
+* Parameterized constructor accepts parameters and allows you to initialize instance variables with specific values during object creation.

+**Constructor Overloading**

+* Constructor overloading involves defining multiple constructors in a class with different parameter lists.
+* This allows objects to be created with different sets of initial values.

 **Destructors:**
 In Java, there is no equivalent of destructors as found in languages like C++.
 Java has automatic memory management using the garbage collector, which takes care of deallocating memory when objects are no longer reachable.
 Developers don't need to explicitly destroy objects like they do with destructors in languages that don't have garbage collection.